ryan-h/DependencyInjection.ServiceFactory/README.md

 An extension of `Microsoft.Extensions.DependencyInjection` providing service factory functionality for an application.

-A service is used as the implementation factory for the instantiation of a particular service.
-This can be useful in situations where the creation of a service relies on other dependencies.
+A service is used as the implementation factory for the instantiation of a particular service provided by dependency injection.
+This abstraction allows for the implementation code to be encapsulated into a service, and can be useful in situations where the creation of a service relies on other dependencies.

 ## Getting started